google/or-tools/ortools/sat/doc/reference.md

 ```python
 CpModel.NewIntVarFromDomain(self, domain, name)
 ```
-Create an integer variable from a list of intervals.
+Create an integer variable from a domain.

 **Args:**